-A year-long program gave attendants 9 on-premise experiences through which they would learn about a different spirit, taste it and prepare cocktails with.
+A year-long program gave attendants nine on-premise experiences through which they would learn about a different spirit, taste it and prepare cocktails with.
 Spirits ranged from vodka (Absolut) to Gin (Plymouth) and Rum (DonQ) to Champagne (Perrier-Jouet) and even beer (Goose Island).
-This program was done in collaboration with local startup Urban Vittles, which at the time sought to bring unique and off-the-beaten path culinary experiences to their customers.
+This program was done in collaboration with local startup Urban Vittles, which at the time sought to bring unique and off-the-beaten-path culinary experiences to their customers.

 JungleBird Rum Club

-A year-long program which was the founders’ dream for some time.
-Having seen success and learned from the Behind the Bar program, a Rum Club was established through which subscribers would be able to assist private tasting sessions from some of the world’s most renowned Rum ambassadors and brands.
-Partners included Angostura, DonQ, Foursquare Rum and Clement Rum.
+A year-long program that was the founders’ dream for some time.
+Having seen success and learned from the Behind the Bar program, a Rum Club was established through which subscribers would be able to assist in private tasting sessions from some of the world’s most renowned Rum ambassadors and brands.
+Partners included Angostura, DonQ, Foursquare Rum, and Clement Rum.

-In conclusion, through branded programs marketers are able leverage elements such as your visual branding, core offering, partnerships and alliances, brand’s values, the level of knowledge or expertise offered and even your physical location to create unique offers and experiences that can result in repeat visits, higher ticket prices or increased loyalty.
+In conclusion, through branded programs, marketers can leverage elements such as your visual branding, core offering, partnerships and alliances, and brand values.
+The level of knowledge or expertise and even your physical location create unique offers and experiences that can result in repeat visits, higher ticket prices, or increased loyalty.

 This blog post was written by Héctor Ortiz, Marketing Advisor at DuartePino.
-Want to learn more about how to implement branded programs into your business marketing and growth plans?
-Contact our Marketing Advisors at DuartePino who are here to assess your business’ unique offerings to leverage.
+Want to learn more about implementing branded programs into your business marketing and growth plans?
+Contact our Marketing Advisors at DuartePino, who are here to assess your business’ unique offerings to leverage.
 Contact us.